-I decided to rewatch the immensely popular and influential Universal Pictures action franchise this weekend because it’s relaunched August 10 with The Bourne Legacy.
+I decided to rewatch the immensely popular and influential Universal Pictures action franchise this weekend in advance of its relaunch August 10 with The Bourne Legacy.

-I say “relaunch” because it’s not just another sequel—the director of the second and third film, Paul Greengrass, chose not to return, as did the star, Matt Damon—and I wouldn’t call it a reboot either.
-Instead, Tony Gilroy, the writer of the first three movies, adapting the books by author Robert Ludlum, is directing and co-writing this fourth one, introducing a new agent who was in a program that paralleled Treadstone, the CIA black ops outfit that set Bourne on the world.
-The new agent is Aaron Cross (Jeremy Renner), and from the trailer it seems like a familiar story: his bosses turn against him, forcing him to run, much like Jason Bourne did.
+I say “relaunch” because it’s not just another sequel — the director of the second and third film, Paul Greengrass, chose not to return, as did the lead, Matt Damon — and I wouldn’t call it a reboot either.
+Instead, Tony Gilroy, the writer of the first three movies adapting the books by author Robert Ludlum, is directing and co-writing the fourth one.
+It introduces a new agent who was in a program that paralleled Treadstone, the CIA black ops outfit that set Bourne on the world.
+The new agent is played by Jeremy Renner, taking the franchise in a new direction.

-I am a sucker for these movies.
-They certainly borrow plenty from James Bond, while leaving behind any humour or camp.
-Bourne is American to the bone, and though the character was birthed out of cold war thrillers, the movies have a real 21st Century anxiety to them: a fear of governmental backroom dealings, with covert nastiness frowned upon, all the while celebrating the ingenious individual who kicks serious ass.
-He’s nearly a superhero.
-There’s never a massive car wreck nor muscle-bound killer he can’t ignore, best and walk away from, even though dispatching people with his bare hands carves out just a little more of his soul every time.
+These movies certainly borrow plenty from James Bond, while leaving behind any suggestion of humour or camp.
+Bourne is American to the bone, and though the character was birthed out of cold war airport reads, the movies have a real 21st Century anxiety to them: a fear of governmental backroom dealings and covert nastiness, all the while channeling this individual trained in killing who kicks serious ass.
+He’s nearly a superhero — there’s never a muscle-bound killer he can’t dispatch nor a massive car wreck he can’t walk away from, even though pummelling people with his bare hands carves out just a little more of his soul every time.

 The Bourne Identity came out in June 2002.
 Rumour has it the production was troubled.
 Director Doug Liman had three features to his credit, including the excellent Go and Swingers, but this one was shooting as the world changed on September 2001.
-If you watch the bonus features on The Bourne Identity DVD you’ll see the filmmakers talk about an alternative bookending for the story, one that kind-of absolves the lying CIA operators, indicating a change back in Langley, and in an American public more tolerant of covert ops in the wake of 9/11.
-From what they say, the extra scenes were left out because test audiences liked it the way it was.
+If you watch the bonus features on The Bourne Identity DVD you’ll see the filmmakers talk about an alternative bookending for the story, one that kind-of absolves the lying CIA operators and indicates a change back in Langley.
+It was shot for an American public more tolerant of covert ops in the wake of 9/11.
+From what they say, the extra scenes were left out because test audiences liked the film the way it was.
 Trying to read the zeitgeist in its midst is expensive, and foolish, work.

 A bit of trivia here: The Bourne Identity actually was made once before, for TV, with Richard Chamberlain as Jason Bourne.
 It remains unseen by me, but I’m curious.